craigmichaelmartin/pure-orm/README.md

 #### Philosophy

 SQL Toolkit is intentionally not an ORM.
-There are not hundreds of methods mapping the complexit of SQL to class objects.
+There are not hundreds of methods mapping the complexity and nuance of SQL to class objects.
+It is not intended to have a huge API surface area.

 Instead, the value of the toolkit is that you get to write native SQL (not ORM-abstracted SQL-ish) while receiving back pure javascript objects.